-What should I bring?
+What should I bring on the day?

 If you use reading glasses, please bring them with you so that you can read the consent form and any other paperwork.
 You are welcome to bring a book or other reading material.
 Please do not bring any valuables with you.